Womanhood Diaries, Vol. 4: The People Who Loved Us and Lied to Us

 Today, I wrote about the first time I left my body.
 I was ten.

-What I didn’t say was why leaving was easier than staying.
-Because if I had stayed, I would have had to admit that the people who loved me asked me to swallow my truth.
-And acknowledging it would have required them to confront their own.
+What I didn’t say was why leaving felt easier.
+Staying would have meant admitting that the people who loved me asked me to swallow my truth.
+Acknowledging it would have required them to confront their own.

 Part of me understands that.